8 In-Demand IT Skills to Boost Your Resume in 2025

 Putting your skills into action: Resumes and interview

-Once you have the skills you need to start applying for jobs, it’s time to list them where people can find them.
+Once you have the technical skills you need to start applying for jobs, it’s time to list them where people can find them.
 Update your resume and LinkedIn with your new credentials—here’s some guidance on putting skills into your resume.

 In interviews, come prepared with stories about how you’ve used your skills in the past.
 If you’ve only used your skills in a course or at home, that’s fine—just be ready to describe what you accomplished.
 Did you use Python to create graphs out of a data set, or configure devices to a new network?